ink19mag/staff-wiki/src/content/docs/editorial/ai-policy.md

 - The author is always responsible for the accuracy and originality of the final work.
 - Authors must personally verify any AI output for hallucinations, plagiarism, and bad citations.
 - AI tools must be disclosed to editors, and are permitted only as defined in this policy.
+- These tools are allowed to assist with your writing, not to replace it.
-- AI-generated images, quotations, and wholesale articles are not allowed.
+- AI-generated images, audio, and video are not allowed.
 - All quotations, background material, and images must come from real, verifiable sources.
 - Confidential source material and interviews must never be fed into third-party AI tools.